maze logo

 One easy trap you can fall into is plugging new information into past personas.

-User personas shouldn’t be copied and pasted from past research or projects—they need to be unique for each project.
+User personas shouldn’t be copied and pasted from past market research or projects—they need to be unique for each project.
 By all means, utilize a user persona template to formulate your research—but that’s all it should be: a template.

 User personas use real data you've collected and observed